This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 Like most busy mamas, I’m low on time these days… but I still want to make my family delicious, homemade baked goods.

 With Fat Tuesday just around the corner, I wanted to bake a king cake.
-Sadly, my previous king cakes have required hours in the kitchen.
+Sadly, my previous king cakes require hours in the kitchen.
 As much as I enjoy that, this month just didn’t allow me time to devote to a traditional king cake.

-So instead of purchasing a sad, Texas king cake, I’m using shortcuts to make a pull-apart king cake with full-on flavor without hours of hands-on time!
+So instead of purchasing a sad, Texas king cake, I’m using shortcuts to make a pull-apart praline cinnamon roll king cake with full-on flavor without hours of hands-on time!

 My friends at Sprouts Farmers Market were curious if I’d be interested in making a twist on a king cake this year.

-Since I shared a traditional Carnival cake on this website a few years back, I knew I’d wanted to do something different.
+Since I shared a traditional king cake cake on this website a few years back, I knew I’d wanted to do something different.
 And lucky for all of us, I wanted make a less time-intensive rendition of a traditional king cake.

-So instead of going the homemade dough route, which takes hours and sometimes doesn’t amount to anything, we’re going to use store-bought cinnamon rolls instead.
+So instead of going the homemade dough route, which takes hours and sometimes doesn’t work out, we use store-bought cinnamon rolls instead.

 This is basically KING CAKE monkey bread.
 (Hi, how could we go wrong with that?)